-Zakia Rahman, M.D., is a Clinical Associate Professor of Dermatology at Stanford University, Assistant Chief at the Livermore Division of the PAVAHCS and Director of the Resident Laser and Aesthetic Clinic.
-She has twice been the recipient of the prestigious Stanford Dermatology Residency Teaching Award.
-Educating the next generation of dermatology leaders is something Dr. Rahman is passionate about.
-Her clinical interests include geriatric dermatology, surgical dermatology, lasers, ethnic skin, fillers and neurotoxins for medical and aesthetic indications.
-Her research interests include lasers for medical and aesthetic indications and ethnic skin.
-Dr. Rahman serves on the Stanford School of Medicine Faculty Senate and the Stanford Physician Wellness Committee.
-She also serves on the Diversity Committee and the Media Expert Panel for the American Academy of Dermatology.
+Zakia Rahman, MD, FAAD is a Clinical Professor, Assistant Chief and Co-Director of Dermatologic Surgery at the Livermore Division of the PAVAHCS and Director of the Resident Laser and Aesthetic Clinic at Stanford.
+Her clinical expertise includes surgical dermatology, lasers, ethnic skin, fillers and neurotoxins for medical and aesthetic indications.
+Her research interests include lasers for medical and aesthetic indications, physician burnout, and ethnic skin.
+Dr. Rahman serves on the Stanford School of Medicine Faculty Senate where she is a member of the Executive Committee.
+She is passionate about physician professional fulfillment and is a member of the Wellness Directors Council for Stanford Hospital.
+She serves on the Electronic Medical Records Taskforce and the Media Expert Panel for the American Academy of Dermatology.
+Dr. Rahman also serves on the Federal Affairs Workgroup at the American Society for Dermatologic Surgery.
 She is a member of the Leon Goldman Circle for the Advancement of Laser Medicine with the American Society for Laser Medicine and Surgery.

 It’s the cosmetic debate of the year!
 What treatments, procedures and products have proved to be the best for some and flops for others.